Nathan-Wall/ftc-trader/README.md

 # FTC Trader

-This program fucntions as an extremely basic Feathercoin trader.
+This program functions as an extremely basic Feathercoin trader.
 It's functionality is really bare, and it's really only intended as an example Proto program, not a useful trader.

 Look through the files to see how to: